GPUs

 Target 4K Ultra / Content Creation4K High / 1440p Max1440p Max / 4K High1440p Max / Entry 4K1440p High / Entry 1440p Max

-Rating 9.5/108.8/108.7/109.1/108.5/10
+Rating 9.5/108.5/108.3/109.2/108.5/10

 FAQ

-Is NVIDIA or AMD better for gaming in 2026?
-For pure rasterization gaming, AMD’s RX 9070 XT offers better value than any NVIDIA card in its price range.
+For pure rasterization gaming, AMD’s RX 9070 XT offers better value than any NVIDIA card in its price range — and that advantage has grown as RTX 5070 Ti prices have surged to $999–$1,100.
 For ray tracing and DLSS upscaling quality, NVIDIA still leads.
-Choose AMD for 1440p value, NVIDIA if you care about RT or need CUDA for productivity work.
+Choose AMD for 1440p value, NVIDIA if ray tracing or CUDA productivity is central to your needs.

-Does DLSS vs FSR matter in 2026?
 Yes, meaningfully.
 DLSS 4 with Multi Frame Generation is supported in 125+ games and provides both better image quality and substantially higher frame rates vs. native in compatible titles.
-FSR 4 has closed the image quality gap but doesn’t support Multi Frame Generation at the mid-range tier.
-For pure rasterization gaming, the difference is smaller.
+FSR 4 has closed the image quality gap considerably but doesn’t support Multi Frame Generation at the mid-range tier.
+For pure rasterization gaming without upscaling, the difference is smaller.

-How much VRAM do I need for 1440p gaming in 2026?
 12GB handles 1440p max settings in the vast majority of current titles.
 16GB provides comfortable headroom for texture mods, future titles, and multi-monitor setups.
-Both the RX 9070 XT and RTX 5070 Ti ship with 16GB — the RTX 5070 at 12GB is the one card in this tier that’s tighter on VRAM.
+Both the RX 9070 XT and RTX 5070 Ti ship with 16GB — the RTX 5070 at 12GB is the tightest card in this tier.

-Will AMD release a card to compete with the RTX 5090?
-No announced AMD card currently competes at the RTX 5090 tier.
+No announced AMD card competes at the RTX 5090 tier.
 RDNA 4 tops out at the RX 9070 XT.
-AMD’s next high-end response would require a next-generation architecture.
+A competitive AMD flagship would require a next-generation architecture — nothing is confirmed for 2026.

 The Bottom Line